MicrosoftDocs/bot-docs/articles/bot-service-resources-user-agent.md

 ---
 # Bot Framework User-Agent requests

-If you’re reading this message, you’ve probably received a request from a Microsoft Bot Framework service.
+If you’re reading this message, you may have received a request from a Microsoft Bot Framework service.
 This guide will help you understand the nature of these requests and provide steps to stop them, if so desired.

 If you received a request from our service, it likely had a User-Agent header formatted similar to the string below: